 In order to ensure that we do not go down with a cold or an infection, our bodies require that we obtain the maximum nutrients from food and avoid sugar and processed foods, which weaken our immune system.

-I strongly believe that cutting-edge supplementation plays a key role in helping to protect against infections and I recommend Daily Immunity by Food Science of Vermont, which should be taken from autumn right the way through to spring.
+I strongly believe that cutting-edge supplementation plays a key role in helping to protect against infections and I recommend Daily Immunity by VH, which should be taken from autumn right the way through to spring.
 Daily Immunity may also help shorten the duration of an infection by increasing the dosage.
 It contains a comprehensive blend of ingredients including:

 - Astragalus: I am a great advocate of this herb for its safety and efficacy in helping to keep the immune system at its peak.
 Astragalus works to increase interferon and white blood cell counts, both of which are vital to detect infection causing bacteria and viruses.
 The role of white blood cells is to destroy these pathogens and hence defend the body against infection.